swiftlang/swift-org-website/_posts/2023-06-12-introducing-swift-openapi-generator.md

 try app.run()
 ```

->Note: While the sample code above uses the [Vapor-based server transport](https://github.com/swift-server/swift-openapi-vapor), there are other server transport implementations, and you can even create your own!
+>Note: While the sample code above uses the [Vapor-based server transport](https://github.com/swift-server/swift-openapi-vapor), there are other server transport implementations, or you can create your own.

 ## Transport Implementations

-Swift OpenAPI Generator works with any HTTP client or server library by abstracting the HTTP library interface in protocols called [`ClientTransport`](https://swiftpackageindex.com/apple/swift-openapi-runtime/documentation/openapiruntime/clienttransport) and [`ServerTransport`](https://swiftpackageindex.com/apple/swift-openapi-runtime/documentation/openapiruntime/servertransport).
-Similar to projects like [swift-log](https://github.com/apple/swift-log#selecting-a-logging-backend-implementation-applications-only), Swift OpenAPI Generator uses the “API package” approach for greater extensibility.
+Swift OpenAPI Generator works with any HTTP client or server library by abstracting the HTTP library interface in the protocols [`ClientTransport`](https://swiftpackageindex.com/apple/swift-openapi-runtime/documentation/openapiruntime/clienttransport) and [`ServerTransport`](https://swiftpackageindex.com/apple/swift-openapi-runtime/documentation/openapiruntime/servertransport).
+Similar to projects like [swift-log](https://github.com/apple/swift-log#selecting-a-logging-backend-implementation-applications-only), Swift OpenAPI Generator uses the _API package_ approach for greater extensibility.

 Below are some examples of existing transport implementations that you can try out today: